rust-lang/rust/src/doc/rustc-dev-guide/src/parallel-rustc.md

 ## Rustdoc

-As of <!-- date-check--> May 2022, there are still a number of steps to complete before rustdoc rendering can be made parallel.
+As of <!-- date-check--> November 2022, there are still a number of steps to complete before rustdoc rendering can be made parallel.
 More details on this issue can be found [here][parallel-rustdoc].